PowerShell/Crescendo/Microsoft.PowerShell.Crescendo/src/experimental/HelpParsers/README.md

 ## Object Model Overlap

 Crescendo has a very clear idea about its _internal_ object model.
-That is, how Crescendo thinks what a command is, and its component parts.
+That is, how Crescendo thinks what a command is, and its component parts and how it relates to the way advanced functions are created.
 However, the help files that I saw didn't really match this very well.
 For example, sometimes the help would be able to provide a type for a parameter and other types it would not provide that information.
 The help parsers have a stripped down version of the Crescendo model which I could use as a bridge from text that made up the help to the objects that Crescendo uses.